 There are some conflict between Shaw Communications Inc. (I called it Shaw Cable) and VOIP service provider, like Vonage.

-Today, I am noticed this article Vonage says Shaw breaching net neutrality at ITWorldCanada
+Today, I have noticed this article Vonage says Shaw breaching net neutrality at ITWorldCanada

-The Voip SP think the Shaw Cable, as a ISP, should stay neutrality.
+The VoIP SP think the Shaw Cable, as an ISP, should stay neutrality.

-The only concern is if Shaw Cable let the subscriber has faster transfering of VOIP.
+The only concern is if Shaw Cable let the subscriber has faster transferring of VOIP.

-Does it means the user without subscription will have the delay voice through VOIP on Shaw Cable?
+Does it mean the user without a subscription will have the delayed voice through VOIP on Shaw Cable?